autopulous/angular2-soap/README.md

 * By default `autopulous-angular2-soap` processes SOAP responses asynchronously (this behavior is overridden by setting `testMode`)

 ## Example
-An Angular 2 service to make SOAP requests and process SOAP responses.
+A user authentication service to make SOAP requests and process SOAP responses.

+`user.authenticator.ts`

     import {Component} from "@angular/core";
     import {SoapService} from "../soap.service";